System Architecture

 hive-db-sqlite src/hive-db-sqlite/ Full SQLite persistence: repository implementation, migration executor, LRU cache, integrity verification RepositoryImplSqlite, SqliteRepositoryFactory, SqliteDatabaseMigration, ModelCache

-hive-scheduler src/hive-scheduler/ Cron-expression-based job scheduler with 4 fixed worker threads and persisted run history CronScheduler, ScheduledJobEntry
+cronq (in hive-api) src/hive-api/hive/api/cronq/ Cron-expression-based job scheduler with 4 fixed worker threads and persisted run history CronScheduler, ScheduledJobEntry, JobConfig

-hive-plugin-core src/hive-plugin-core/ Platform-critical foundation — user/session/auth, audit logs, job tables, platform models CorePlugin, UserRole, UserStatus, AccessMode
+Core plugin (in hive-api) src/hive-api/hive/plugins/core/ Platform-critical foundation — user/session/auth, audit logs, job tables, platform models.
+Ships both SQLite and PostgreSQL migration scripts.
+CorePlugin, UserRole, UserStatus, AccessMode

 hive-plugin-slip-box src/hive-plugin-slip-box/ Zettelkasten / knowledge-graph domain — notes, links, tags, maps, sources, concepts SlipBoxPlugin, HtmlExportJob